SmartThings Garage Door Opener integration with MyQ

 Advantages of a SmartThings Garage Door Opener

-There’s several advantages of integrating SmartThings and MyQ together.
-After reading through this article, decide for yourself if it’s worth your time and money to integrate the two.
+There are several advantages of integrating SmartThings and MyQ together.
+After reading through this article, decide for yourself if it's worth your time and money to integrate the two.
 It takes about 15 minutes to setup from start to finish.

-Open and Close Garage Door from App
+Open and Close the Garage Door from the App

 The first is obviously being able to open and control your garage door from within the SmartThings app.